vintasoftware/playbook/culture_and_practices.md

 - Always generate random passwords with the length of at least 16 characters using the password manager;
 - In case you need to share a password, revoke and modify it as soon as possible;
 - Never send username and password in the same medium;
-- If possible avoid sharing user accounts as it makes it harder to trace breaches;
+- If possible, avoid sharing user accounts as it makes it harder to trace breaches;
 - Passwords must be changed at least once every 180 days;

 # Built at Vinta